csko/gdax-python-api/README.md

     pip install gdax-python-api

-You can [download the latest version from Github](https://github.com/csko/gdax-python-api/archive/master.zip) and install it manually:
+You can [download the latest release from Github](https://github.com/csko/gdax-python-api/archive/master.zip) and install it manually:

     python setup.py install